The American Boychoir in Concert

 The 2003 Spring Tour roster showed that most of the members were, understandably, from states in the northeast.
 Eleven were from New Jersey, six from Virginia, two from New York, one each from Vermont, Massachusetts, Pennsylvania and Connecticut; and one from the District of Columbia.
 But there was one boy each from the states of Georgia, Oklahoma, North Carolina, Indiana, North Carolina and Missouri.
-The American Boychoir offers an opportunity for local boys in grades 3-6 to audition following each of its tour concerts.
+The American Boychoir offered an opportunity for local boys in grades 3-6 to audition following each of its tour concerts.

 The choristers wore their traditional cathedral robes as they sang the first half which included works by Benjamin Britten, Joseph Rheinberger, Johannes Brahms, and Francis Poulenc.
 When accompaniment was required, John Charles Schucker seemed to make the church's organ sound much larger and elaborate than it really was.
 Schuckner's first piano accompaniment was for Leonard Bernstein's "Simple Song".
 "God Bless and Keep Thee" by Charles Ives and a jubilant performance of "This is the Day" by Gerald T. Smith brought the concert to Intermission.
 I observed the boys appearing fully confident as they sang together.
 I would estimate that about half of them put above average facial expressions into their singing.
 I saw no 'tired faces' and only one boy who looked a bit apprehensive about his solo-- but he had no problems with it at all.
 Eyes were 'glued' on Director Vincent Metallo, and the boys looked at the audience only between songs.